 The Seward Range: Seward, Donaldson, Emmons, and Seymour is a 21.3 mile lightly trafficked out and back trail located near Tupper Lake, New York that features a waterfall and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from May until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from May until October.
 Dogs are also able to use this trail.